What is the course about?

 - Finding and developing characters

-- Establishing mood and themes
+- Establishing mood, themes, and subtext

-- Being imaginative with language and symbols
+- Being imaginative with language

 What will I achieve?